CICS110/CICS110.github.io/main/guides/08-functions/index.md

     print(f"{name} is {age} years old.")
 ```

 If a value is not provided for these parameters when the function is called, the default value is used.
-For example, if I call `name_age('John')`, the function will use `age's` default value of `18`.
+For example, if I call `name_age('John')`, the function will use `age`'s default value of `18`.
 If we call the function with both `name` and `age` parameters, the provided value is used.

 In this case, we can pass two positional parameters, like `name_age('John', 20)`.
 However, in some cases you might have 20 parameters with default values, and you only want to specify one.
 In this case, you would specify you want to change `age` in your call: `name_age('John', age=20)`.